Closing a deal is step one. What happens next determines whether that customer renews, expands, or churns.

 Making sure your product delivers the value you promised it would.

-The right customer success (CS) strategy helps companies identify and address customer pain points so they can achieve their business goals.
-In today's competitive B2B market, where job turnover is high and buyers have limited budgets, it's crucial for companies to focus on customer success to prevent churn and increase renewals.
+In today's competitive B2B market, job turnover is high and buyers have limited budgets.
+Focusing on customer success is crucial to prevent churn and increase renewals.

 What is customer success in B2B sales?